Discourse Studies PG (11392.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 Flowerdew, J. (2013).
-Discourse in English Language Education.
-London: Routledge.
+Discourse in English language education.
+Routledge.
 (E-book available via the Canvas Reading list)

 Additional useful references: